Toyota lifts profit forecast to record 2.4 trillion yen

 ADVERTISEMENT

-For the latest quarter, Toyota's vehicle sales lagged on-year in North America and Europe.
-But they grew in Japan and other parts of the world, such as South America and Africa, compared to a year earlier.
+For the latest quarter, Toyota's vehicle sales lagged on-year in North America.
+But they grew in Japan, Europe and other parts of the world, such as South America and Africa, compared to a year earlier.

 Recently, Toyota picked as the site for its new U.S. plant Huntsville, Alabama — already a hub for the region's aerospace industry.

-Note: This story has been corrected to show that sales rose, not fell, in Europe.